Radnor House Sevenoaks School: History

-The Combe Bank estate has been through a number of ownerships, as with many an estate.
-The grade I listed Palladian House by Roger Morris, was built for Col John Campbell and modelled on the Argyll family seat of Inverary.
+The Grade I listed Palladian House by Roger Morris, was built for Col. John Campbell and modelled on the Argyll family seat of Inverary.
 It became in the early 19th century the boyhood home of Henry, later Cardinal, Manning, and later of William Spottiswoode, the King’s printer.
 1907 saw the estate purchased by Ludwig Mond of the British chemical engineering giant ICI.
 The difficult economic climate of the 1920s saw the 518 acres of the estate sold in seventeen lots, sold in three tranches.
 For the founding of a convent and school, the House and grounds were purchased by the Society of the Holy Child Jesus.
 During the World Wars Combe Bank provided convalescence for the wounded, latterly under the British Red Cross and St John of Jerusalem; the school having evacuated first to Torquay and latterly to Coughton Court in Warwickshire.
-Combe Bank a convent boarding and day school from the 1920s was re-founded in 1973 as an independent girls’ day school.
+Combe Bank, a convent boarding and day school from the 1920s, was re-founded in 1973 as a private girls' day school.

-Science, religion and learning are recurring themes in the history of Combe Bank.
-As a Fellow of the Royal Society William Spottiswoode a mathematician, undertook research of light, publishing in 1874, “The Polarisation of light”, and “Lecture on Electrical discharge” in 1881.
-Spottiswoode later becoming President of the Royal Society.
-Among those who visited Combe Bank at this time were literary figures such as Oscar Wilde and Matthew Arnold; and scientists T H Huxley, Charles Darwin and Michael Faraday.

-Each of the eras in the estate’s history has seen extension and remodelling of the property.
-Significant among which must rank the stable block of 1809, becoming part used in the 1900s as garaging for the motor vehicles of the Monds as keen ‘automobilists’, and later as laboratories for Robert Mond in his work on carbonyls.
-Later as St Anthony’s, the stables provided accommodation for the Order.
-In the House, the work by Walter Crane of the Arts and Crafts movement in ‘The Saloon’ in the 1880s can be seen, and that of Walter Cave, President of the Royal Society of British Architects effecting a design by Adam for the ‘Adam Room’ ceiling again in the 1900s.
-A major extension to the north added ‘The Long Gallery’ giving the Mond family a ballroom and space for amateur theatricals.
+In the House, the work by Walter Crane of the Arts and Crafts movement in the 1880s can be seen, and that of Walter Cave, President of the Royal Society of British Architects, effecting a design by Adam for a ceiling, again in the 1900s.
+An extension to the north added the Long Gallery.
 Wartime needs saw the creation of 9 wards providing 73 recuperation beds.
-The Order’s major extension was completed in 1931 and provided a dining room, hall, and classrooms above.
-The Order made the Long Gallery their chapel, a space which today serves as the Sixth Form Common Room.
+The Order's major extension was completed in 1931 and provided a dining room, hall, and classrooms above.
+The Order made the Long Gallery their chapel; it is now the sixth form common room.
 Subsequent developments have included a gym, swimming pool, sports hall, STEM Centre and Performing Arts theatre.